sidliu2000/debian-barebone/README.md

     apt install lxde

-Because of "No Recommended" packages, meta package lxde only installs the dependencies which include a terminal, file manager, an 4 very lightweight accessories calculator, image viewer, text editor, xarchiver.
+Because of "No Recommended" packages, meta package lxde only installs the dependencies which include a terminal, file manager, and 4 very lightweight accessories calculator, image viewer, text editor, xarchiver.
 Reboot into a full desktop environment.
 If you need other apps, such as volume and power controls, themes, network manager, install them manually.

     apt install arc-theme wicd lxtask lightdm-gtk-greeter-settings xfce4-power-manager alsa-utils